thbrown/softball-sim/README.md

 ## Other Notes

-* *All code checked into this repository must build against Java 8 for cloud computing compatibility reasons, but if you have a newer version of java and just want to get this tool working, you can bypass the Java 8 requirement by commenting out the `sourceCompatibility` and `targetCompatibility` lines in the `java` section of the `build.gradle` file before running the build command.
+* *All code checked into this repository must build against Java 8 for cloud computing compatibility reasons, but if you have a newer version of Java and just want to get this tool working, you can bypass the Java 8 requirement by commenting out the `sourceCompatibility` and `targetCompatibility` lines in the `java` section of the `build.gradle` file before running the build command.

 * This CLI uses ANSI escape sequences to color error messages for readability.
 These are not enabled by default in common Windows shells.
 So, on Windows you may see some text artifacts before and after error messages.